SoerenPannier/emdi/CONTRIBUTING.md

 If you contribute to code and documentation please also add a bullet point at the `news.md` file, and tell people what has changed.
 Please, prepare your pull request thoroughly.
-Work on a up-to-date version of `dev`.
+Work on an up-to-date version of `dev`.
 If there are merge conflicts due to a very out-of-date version of `dev` we will ask you to prepare an updated version before considering merging it.
 Also `devtools::check()` should yield no errors, no warnings and no notes.
 New code also needs to be covered with tests.